percona/pmm/docs/how-to/upgrade.md

 ## Updating a Server

+!!! caution alert alert-warning "Caution"
+    PMM versions prior to 2.33.0 may not show the latest versions available with instances created from the AWS marketplace in specific environments, including AWS.
+For solution, see the [troubleshooting](../how-to/troubleshoot.md#pmm-server-not-showing-latest-versions-available-with-the-instances-created-from-aws) section.

 Client and server components are installed and updated separately.

 PMM Server can run natively, as a Docker image, a virtual appliance, or an AWS cloud instance.
 Each has its own installation and update steps.